Nandhini-mv/Material_UI/README.md

 ```

 #### Usage
-Access slider attributes through a object of SliderModel and customize the slider(if needed) using setter functions and finally pass the object to MaterialSlider.
+Access slider attributes through a object of SliderModel and customize the Slider using setter functions and finally pass the object to MaterialSlider.

  Below are list of properties available.
  | Properties   | Description | Type |